sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 ~~~~~~~~~~~~~~~~~~~

 Busybox is a popular minimal Docker base image that uses ash_, a much
 more limited shell than bash.
-By default, the Java archetype (JavaAppPackaging) generates two files for shell
+By default, the Java archetype (:ref:`java-app-plugin`) generates two files for shell
 support: a ``bash`` file, and a Windows ``.bat`` file.
 If you build a Docker image for Busybox using the defaults, the
 generated bash launch script will likely not work.

 .. _ash: https://en.wikipedia.org/wiki/Almquist_shell

-To handle this, you can use *AshScriptPlugin*, an ash-compatible archetype that is derived from JavaAppPacking.
+To handle this, you can use *AshScriptPlugin*, an ash-compatible archetype that is derived from the :ref:`java-app-plugin`` archetype.
 .
 Enable this by including:

 .. code-block:: scala